-These simple, healthy Paleo roasted vegetables are my absolute favorite way to cook & eat vegetables whether it be broccoli, green beans, asparagus, summer squash or potatoes.
-I’ve made it with so many different types of vegetables and they are all amazing.
-It’s so good with broccoli, a squash medley, green beans, asparagus, etc.
+These simple, healthy Paleo garlic roasted vegetables are my absolute favorite way to cook & eat vegetables whether it be broccoli, green beans, asparagus, summer squash, or potatoes.
+I've made it with so many different types of vegetables and they are all amazing.
+It's so good with broccoli, a squash medley, green beans, asparagus, etc.

 This recipe is really easy and I love it.
 I use different vegetables all the time, they are all good.
-I’m so in love with this healthy roasted vegetables recipe.
-They are so easy, good and versatile.
+I'm so in love with this healthy roasted vegetable recipe.
+They are so easy, good, and versatile.
 One of the best things about roasting veggies is you can use any fresh veggies you like.